 Deferred Retirement Benefit (Vested): (continued)

 Tier 3

-Age & Service Requirement Age 55 (but not yet 60) with membership.
-5 years of continuous City s service and at least 10 years elapsed from first date of
+Age & Service Requirement Age 55 (but not yet 60) with 5 years of continuous City service and at least 10 years elapsed from first date of membership.

 Amount Early retirement benefit (based on a Retirement Factor of 1.50% and using the following Early Retirement benefit adjustment factors; or refund of contributions and accumulated interest):

 Age Factor

 55 0.9250

 56 0.9400

 57 0.9550

 58 0.9700

 59 0.9850

-Withdrawal of Contributions Benefit (Ordinary Withdrawal): Refund of employee contrib outions with interest.
+Withdrawal of Contributions Benefit (Ordinary Withdrawal): Refund of employee contributions with interest.

-Changes in Plan Provisions: There have been no change es in plan provisions since th ne last valuation.
+Changes in Plan Provisions: There have been no changes in plan provisions since the last valuation.